 For me, the standout feature is the fact it's controlled entirely by a dedicated app on your phone.
 This is why I'm calling it the Tesla of pickleball.
 The developers have already solved two big customer complaints via software updates to the app.

 Most pickleball machines, like the popular Tutor Plus, are hardware-programmed, meaning you're stuck with what you get.
-That's why I believe the Erne is worth the price tag.
-While it costs more than most machines, it gets better every time the team pushes a software release.
+That's why I believe the Erne (and the Titan ACE, which is also app-powered) is worth the price tag.

 Internal yoke